 Berkeley Plantation is Virginia’s most historic plantation.
 Its legacy includes being the site of the first official Thanksgiving in 1619.
 Berkeley is also the birthplace of Benjamin Harrison V, a signer of the Declaration of Independence and fifth Governor of Virginia, and William Henry Harrison, the ninth President of the United States whose grandson, Benjamin, became the 23rd President of the United States.

-Author’s Note: This blog was updated August 2, 2013 to reflect rate changes and include a couple new outfitters.
+Author’s Note: This blog was updated June 23, 2014 to reflect rate and business changes.

 Back in May we highlighted awesome waterways for kayaking and canoeing.
 Tubing isn’t a far stretch from those two water-loving pastimes, other than the pace is quite a bit more relaxed and you probably don’t want the big rapids to throw you off your game.